Clown: Character

 The character clown adopts an eccentric character of some type, such as a butcher, a baker, a policeman, a housewife or hobo.
 Prime examples of this type of clown are the circus tramps Otto Griebling and Emmett Kelly.
-Red Skelton, Harold Lloyd, Buster Keaton, Charlie Chaplin, Rowan Atkinson and Sacha Baron Cohen would all fit the definition of a character clown.
+Red Skelton, Harold Lloyd, Buster Keaton, Charlie Chaplin, Rowan Atkinson, Philippe Gaulier, and Sacha Baron Cohen would all fit the definition of a character clown.

 The character clown makeup is a comic slant on the standard human face.
 Their makeup starts with a flesh tone base and may make use of anything from glasses, mustaches and beards to freckles, warts, big ears or strange haircuts.

 The most prevalent character clown in the American circus is the hobo, tramp or bum clown.
 There are subtle differences in the American character clown types.
 The primary differences among these clown types is attitude.
 According to American circus expert Hovey Burgess, they are: